Climate and Average Weather Year Round in Reading Massachusetts, United States

-The time of year with warmer water lasts for 3.0 months, from June 25 to September 25, with an average temperature above 60°F. The day of the year with the warmest water is August 8, with an average temperature of 65°F.
+The time of year with warmer water lasts for 3.0 months, from June 25 to September 25, with an average temperature above 60°F. The month of the year in Reading with the warmest water is August, with an average temperature of 65°F.

-The time of year with cooler water lasts for 3.9 months, from December 27 to April 23, with an average temperature below 44°F. The day of the year with the coolest water is March 5, with an average temperature of 38°F.
+The time of year with cooler water lasts for 3.9 months, from December 27 to April 23, with an average temperature below 44°F. The month of the year in Reading with the coolest water is March, with an average temperature of 39°F.

 Average Water Temperature in Reading